Alpha Element Bimodality:

-Dark Matter Subhaloes:
+Dark Matter Subhalos:

 Predicting dark subhalo populations with galaxy simulations

 The nature of dark matter is currently unknown.
 One method of constraining its properties is to determine the lower mass limit of the gravitationally bound ‘clumps’ it can form—a quantity determined by the particle properties of dark matter.
 Some of these clumps, known as “subhalos” of a galaxy’s primary dark matter halo, have been observed as components of small, satellite galaxies.
 Some particle models of dark matter predict these to be the smallest possible subhalos; others predict even smaller subhaloes that contain no stars, making them difficult to detect.
-To support observational campaigns to detect these objects, I examined Milky Way-mass galaxies in the FIRE simulations to set expectations for dark subhalo populations within CDM.
+To support observational campaigns to detect these nonluminous objects, I examined Milky Way-mass galaxies in the FIRE simulations to set expectations for dark subhalo populations within CDM.
 I also used our results to demonstrate that the LMC’s recent close pass has likely enriched the inner galaxy with extra subhalos.

 Neutron Star Oscillations: